Client engagement is critical to attracting new business as well as for the retention of existing clients. Our research shows… Read More

 Deliver an Ideal Client Experience to Stay Relevant in a Competitive Marketplace

 To provide an exceptional experience for clients, firms have to first find a way to justify the investment in the client’s experience.
 Then, they’ll have to determine which technology solutions fit their needs and how exactly to deploy those solutions in a way that will yield expected results.

-To learn how your firm can enhance your client experience, and hear about the results some of the most successful advisory firms are seeing today, watch our on-demand webinar where I cover how IBDs can build an exceptional client experience.
+To learn how your firm can enhance your client experience, and hear about the results some of the most successful advisory firms are seeing today, watch our on-demand webinar that covers exactly how IBDs can build an exceptional client experience.

 1 U.S. Advisor Metrics 2018 Reinventing the Client Experience.
 The Cerulli Report, 2018.